 This is a comprehensive book summary of the book Anxiety: Using Depth Psychology to Find a Balance in Your Life by Fritz Riemann.
 Covering the key ideas and proposing practical ways for achieving what’s mentioned in the text.
 Written by book fanatic and online librarian Ivaylo Durmonski.
 Supporting Members get full access.

 Anxiety by Fritz Riemann was originally published under the title Grundformen der Angst (Basic forms of fears).
 It’s a book about human behavior, fear, and how to control, mitigate, and overcome the feelings of fear.
-The author explains the origin of our fears, how they influence our daily lives and aim to help us get rid of the things that frighten us most.
+The author explains the origin of our fears, how they influence our daily lives, and aim to help us get rid of the things that frighten us most.
 Ahh, along with that, he presents four personality types that can assist you with getting to know yourself better.

 The Core Idea:

-Fear exists regardless of our nationality, age, IQ, or gender.
+Fear exists regardless of nationality, age, IQ, or gender.
 Despite its importance, we rarely realize how fear really influences us.
-Someone’s personal development and growth depend on a large extent on how they deal with their anxieties.
-That’s exactly what Mr. Riemann is trying to help us in his book.
+Someone’s personal development and growth depend to a large extent on how they deal with their anxieties.
+That’s exactly what Mr. Riemann is trying to help us with in his book.
 To assist us with figuring out our deepest fears so we can confront them and finally feel better about ourselves.

-5 Key Lessons:
+5 Key Lessons from Anxiety: